 Calculate new member fees.
 If you added any new members and want them to be members before your new charter starts January 1, add a fee of $2.00/month/member.
 Use the worksheet in below to calculate the total payment due.
 If you want Boy's Life add $1/month/member.

 Obtain signatures on recharter roster.
 Before you turn-in your paperwork, you must get two signatures on the first page of the recharter roster.
 The person named as the Executive Officer on the roster must sign the top line for the Chartered Organization The person named as the Unit Leader (Cubmaster, Scoutmaster, etc.) must sign the bottom line as Unit Leader.
 The middle line, Council Representative, can be completed at turn-in and will be signed by a Commissioner and/or the professional Scouter responsible for supporting your unit’s District.

 Turn in all paperwork.
 Take the following to turn-in: signed updated roster, complete applications for new members, and Journey to Excellence application.
-Bring your unit’s check with you to turn-in; we suggest that the amount not be filled in until someone has checked the total calculated on page 4.
-When your District has a turn-in, district personnel will take the paperwork to the Council office.
-Otherwise, your unit must turn it in at the Scout Store at The Arnot Mall, 3300 Chambers Rd, Horseheads, NY 14845, on or before December 1st.
-If the last day of the month is a holiday or weekend, the paperwork must be in before the end of the last business day of the month to be on time.
+Bring your unit’s check with you to turn-in; we suggest that the amount not be filled in until someone has checked the total calculated on the worksheet that was included in your recharter packet.
+When your District provides opportunities for recharter turn-in (ie Recharter Day, Roundtable), district personnel will review materials provided and submit the paperwork to the Council office if it is correct.
+Otherwise, your unit must turn it in at the Scout Store at The Arnot Mall, 3300 Chambers Rd, Horseheads, NY 14845, on or before December 11th.
+Remember, your unit will drop as of December 31st if this paperwork is not turned in and processed.
+This includes all paperwork, payment, signatures, & completed training information.